Airbus says to boost China assembly, but wins no new jet order

-PARIS (Reuters) - European planemaker Airbus said it planned to boost the number of planes it makes in China under a deal signed in Beijing on Tuesday to expand co-operation at its Tianjin assembly plant.
+PARIS, Jan 9 (Reuters) - European planemaker Airbus said it planned to boost the number of planes it assembles in China under a deal signed in Beijing on Tuesday to expand co-operation at its Tianjin assembly plant.

 The provisional deal was signed during a state visit to China by French President Emmanuel Macron.